Diamond grinding of pavement: Benefits

 Diamond grinding has been found to reduce accident rates in some scenarios.
 The increased macrotexture provides for improved drainage of water at the tire-pavement interface, thus improving wet-weather friction, particularly for vehicles with balding tires.
 The longitudinal nature of a diamond-ground texture also provides directional stability and reduces hydroplaning, thus contributing to the safety of diamond ground surfaces.

-This technique does not significantly affect fatigue life.
-The reduction in thickness due to diamond grinding is highest at the faulted joint and lower at the interior.
-The small reduction in slab thickness caused by diamond grinding has negligible effect on service life.
-A typical concrete pavement may be ground up to three times and still add traffic carrying capacity.
-Diamond grinding does not affect material durability.
-The fact that the diamond-ground surface is nearly always dry (except during storms) reduces may reduce freeze-thaw problems.
-Diamond grinding does not introduce any unusual condition that would lead to poor surface durability.

-This preservation method does not raise the pavement surface elevation.
-Grinding does not affect overhead clearances underneath bridges and eliminates the need for tapers at highway entrances, exits and at side streets.
-Grinding does not affect the hydraulic capacities of curbs and gutters on municipal streets.
-On the other hand, bituminous overlays fill curb and gutter, reducing drainage capabilities.

 Diamond grinding should be applied to the portion of the pavement where restoration is needed.
 A highway agency can require grinding only on the truck lanes of a four-lane divided highway, presenting a significant cost advantage.

-Finally, diamond grinding can be accomplished during off-peak hours with short lane closures, without having to close adjacent lanes.
-Diamond grinding can also be used on all road classes, from interstates to city streets.